martha-thomae/martha-thomae.github.io/projects/guatemala.md

 <img src="/assets/images/titlepage.jpg" alt="title page" width="400"/> <img src="/assets/images/indexpage.jpg" alt="index page" width="400"/>

+## Virtual Exhibition & Inventory

-In the next section, you will find the inventory of all the pieces in the choirbook.
+In the next section, you will find the [inventory list](.###) of all the pieces in the choirbook.
 This inventory includes links to mass movements (or work sections) that, when clicked on, will open the corresponding movement (or section) in _mei-friend_, where the user will be able to:

 1. Visualize the transcription of the piece, with notes in green for editorial corrections;
 2. Visualize the original images (we will call these _facsimile_ from now on);
 3. Explore the piece thanks to the link that exists between the transcription, encoding, and facsimile.
 Just click on the border of the bounding boxes of the systems/staffs in the facsimile (so it is highlighted in blue), and you will be conducted to the first note/rest of that system in the transcription (which will now be highlighted in blue as well) and to its place in the encoded file (highlighted in orange). **You can see this in the following figure.**